chromice/ae/README.md

 ?>
 ```

 You should put this code into a file named *index.php* in the root web directory. */ae* directory containing all the core and libraries should be placed there as well.
-For the request library to work properly you need to instruct Apache to redirect all URIs it cannot resolve to *index.php* by adding the following rules to *.htaccess* file:
+For the request library to work properly you need to instruct Apache to redirect all unresolved URIs to *index.php*, by adding the following rules to *.htaccess* file:

 ```apache
 <IfModule mod_rewrite.c>